gayuk30/cmsc388jgroupproject/README.md

+## Description of your final project idea:

+Personal website for a fictional person named “Bob” that shows off the different companies and roles he’s worked.
+Also, people he has worked with in the past can leave reviews about him.

 ## Describe what functionality will only be available to logged-in users:

 Only logged in users can add jobs "Bob" has worked and give reviews about him.
 (Must be logged-in to have access to the work and review forms)